howtoscalenn/howtoscalenn.github.io/index.md

 That’s the problem and muP doesnt want to allow this.

 ![abc_parameterization_fig2](/assets/img/how_to_scale_cheatsheet/abc_parameterization_fig2.jpg){: width="100%"}
-*Fig. only muP is allow stable, non-trivial feature learning. some (NTK) are stuck in kernel regime and some (SP with large lr) diverges.*
+*Fig. The caricature provided in paper might not be intuitive, but what authors want to say is that among other paramterizations, only muP allows stable, non-trivial feature learning. some (NTK) are stuck in kernel regime and another (SP with large lr) diverges.*

 For more motivation (even though below example isn’t strictly about parameterization, but i'd like to raise the research question), transformers with pre-norm often show redundancy in deeper layers.
 Post-norm based transformer, which is originally proposed in [Attention Is All You Need](https://arxiv.org/abs/1706.03762) is better than Pre-norm variant at performance, but post-norm does not preserve upstream gradients (identity mapping), so it requires lr warmup stage or other tactics to improve training stability.